disjoylab/Rich-Caption-Editor/README.md

 # Project Overview
 This project consists of several scripts that work together to manage and render captions with customizable text properties in Unity.
 Below is a summary of each script and its functionality.

+## Getting Started
+1. Setup: Import the project into Unity.
+2. Prefabs: Ensure the CaptionPrefab is assigned in the CaptionManager.
+3. Run: Play the scene to see the caption rendering and text customization in action.

+## Usage
+•	CaptionManager: Use this to create and manage captions.\
+•	TextColorAndSizeChanger: Attach this to a GameObject with a TextMeshProUGUI component to see dynamic text changes.\
+•	ColorInput: Use this for user-driven color changes.\
+•	MouseClickHandler: Attach this to handle mouse interactions.

 ## Main Scripts

 ### CaptionManager.cs